-In another fry pan, add 1/4 to 1/2 inch of canola oil and heat to medium high.
+In another small fry pan, add 1/4 to 1/2 inch of canola oil and heat to medium high.

 Cut tortillas into bite size strips.
 Place a single layer of tortilla strips in hot oil.
 The tortillas should bubble when placed in the oil.
 Use tongs to turn strips over as they cook.
 You may want to turn the heat to low at this point.
 Watch these constantly as they can burn quickly.
 Cook until golden brown and crispy.
 Remove strips to a paper towel covered plate or tray.
 Lightly salt while still hot.